mtyks/expense_tracker_system/README.md

 Install Git
 Go to the official Git website.

 Download the installer for Windows.
+Make sure to check the box that says "Add Git to PATH" during installation. or just hit all next

 ```bash
 https://git-scm.com/downloads/win
  ```

-Run the installer and follow the setup prompts.
-You can keep the default settings.

-Make sure to check the box that says "Add Git to PATH" during installation.

 clone the repository to your local machine: